 Special events for MOP participants include slit lamp skills night, EyeSi Surgical Simulator experience, DEI guest lecturer dinner, and informal dinners with MOP family members (medical students, residents, and faculty).

 If you are interested in learning more about the MOP Program, please contact Rachel Riddle, Medical Student Clerkship Coordinator.

 - Located at the Kellogg Eye Center, ophthalmologist shadowing opportunities are open to undergraduate, pre-medical & medical students.

 - Kellogg Eye Center does not currently have a university-sponsored program in place allowing minors to shadow an ophthalmologist.

 - HIPAA, Code of Conduct, Immunization Record, Visiting Observer Request Form must be on file prior to the student shadowing.

-- Shadow experiences must be coordinated by Lauren Prisk, Medical Student Clerkship Coordinator.
+All shadowing experiences must be coordinated by Rachel Riddle, Medical Student Clerkship Coordinator.

 Volunteer research opportunities are available for medical students at the Kellogg Eye Center.
 To find a research project of interest to you, please review the information in the Research section of this website.